 Apple AirPods 2 review: even more wireless

-Feb 27, 2020- Here are the new AirPods.
-They look, well, exactly the same as the old AirPods.
-The design, fit and sound quality, almost everything is the same as before, which means that if you were waiting for Apple to improve the fit or the way AirPods sound on the subway, or just looking for a new color, you will probably be disappointed.
-But you're not here to learn about the old AirPods, so let's dive into what's really new and different. (light music) The new features can be simplified in four ways:
+- Here are the new AirPods.
+They look, well, exactly like the old AirPods.
+The design, fit, and sound quality are almost all the same as before, which means that if you were waiting for Apple to improve the fit or the way the AirPods sound on the subway, or

 even